 The Bone Ensemble combines music and theatrical inventiveness with strong stories to elevate understanding, forge connections and inspire action.
-Characterised by a spirit of enquiry and collective endeavour, our work is both playful and serious, and looks seeks to create spaces and experiences that span generations and connect with audiences, intellectually and emotionally, with heart and with humour.
+Characterised by a spirit of enquiry and collective endeavour, our work is both playful and serious, and looks to create spaces and experiences that span generations and connect with audiences, intellectually and emotionally, with heart and with humour.

 The Bone Ensemble collaborates with theatre makers, partners, academics, experts and audience members in the making of our work.

 The Bone Ensemble’s work is an eclectic mix: from site responsive shows, to family theatre, to cabaret and open air productions in Danish piazzas, Austrian castles and on canal towpaths.
 Whilst our most recent touring productions have cemented our national reputation as accessible and meaningful children’s theatre makers, The Bone Ensemble makes work for all ages, creating communities that feel newly connected to the world and to each other.

 Our Board of Trustees is Orit Azaz, Louisa Davies-Foley and Frances Land.

 We regularly work with Justine Watkins-Fife at Delineate Design and Marketing for all our marketing needs.